 Likelihood Function

-Which means, what is the probability of Xi occurring for given Yi value P(x|y).
+This means, what is the probability of Xi occurring for a given Yi value P(x|y)?

-So, Likelihood of these two event is.
+So, the Likelihood of these two events is.

 Now the principle of maximum likelihood says. we need to find the probability that maximizes the likelihood P(X|Y).
 Recall the odds and log-odds.

 So as we can see now.
-After taking a log we can end up with linear equation.
+After taking a log we can end up with the linear equation.

-So in order to get the parameter θ of hypothesis.
+So in order to get the parameter θ of the hypothesis.
 We can either maximize the likelihood or minimize the cost function.

 Now we can take a log from the above logistic regression likelihood equation.
-Which will normalize the equation into log-odds.
+Which will normalize the equation into log odds.

-MLE is Maximum likelihood estimation.
+MLE is the Maximum likelihood estimation.

 In logistic regression, we create a decision boundary.
 And this will give us a better seance of, what logistic regression function is computing.